rust-lang/reference/src/macros-by-example.md

     legal and expands to `((a,d), (b,e), c,f))`, but `(a, b, c; d, e)` is illegal because it does not have the same number.
 This requirement applies to every layer of nested repetitions.

-> **Edition Differences**: The `?` repetition operator did not exist before the
-> 2018 edition.
-Prior to the 2018 Edition, `?` was an allowed
-> separator token, rather than a repetition operator.

 ## Scoping, Exporting, and Importing